 For companies that operate multiple assets, minimizing the number of errors is absolutely essential.
 Every instance of unexpected equipment downtime can have dramatic consequences for business operations.

 That’s why predictive and preventive maintenance are so important.

 But in order to keep these disruptions to a minimum, it’s essential to utilize the most cutting-edge approaches.
-Luckily, there are advanced software solutions such as CMMS and EAM that eliminate the need to use paper records or spreadsheets to track assets.
+Luckily, there are advanced software solutions such as CMMS and EAM (“>read about the difference) that eliminate the need to use paper records or spreadsheets to track assets.